lupyuen/lupyuen.github.io/src/tinyemu.md

 _Does it work?_

 NuttX prints something to the HTIF Console yay!
-Now we know that NuttX Boot Code is actually running on TinyEMU...
+Now we know that NuttX Boot Code is actually alive and running on TinyEMU...

 ```text
 $ temu nuttx.cfg